Sato wins Indy 500 as Alonso forced to retire

 - Alonso says race one of best experiences of career

-(CNN)Takuma Sato became the first Japanese driver to win the Indianapolis 500 as F1 star Fernando Alonso was forced out with smoke billowing from his car with just 21 laps of the 200 lap race remaining.
+(CNN)Takuma Sato became the first Japanese driver to win the Indianapolis 500 as F1 star Fernando Alonso was forced to retire with smoke billowing from his car with just 21 laps of the 200 lap race remaining.

-Andretti Autosport driver, Sato, took the lead with just three laps to go as he edged three-time Indy 500 winner Helio Castroneves of Team Penske into second.
+Andretti Autosport driver, Sato, took the lead in the closing stages as he edged three-time Indy 500 winner Helio Castroneves of Team Penske into second.

 "It's an unbelievable feeling," Sato said after the race.
 I can't thank enough this team.
 Hopefully the crowd enjoyed it."